-For larger pin count package types, there is more than one VDD pin and corresponding GND pin.
+For higher pin count package types, there are several VDD and corresponding GND pins.
 All the VDD pins in the microcontroller are internally connected.
 The same voltage must be applied to each of the VDD pins.

-The following figure shows the recommendation for connecting a power supply to the VDD pin(s) of the device.
+The figure below shows the recommended connection of the power supply to the device's VDD pin(s).

 Figure 4-1.
-Recommended V{DD} Connection Circuit Schematic
+Recommended VDD Connection Circuit Schematic